p0nce/d-idioms/idioms/Static arrays are value types.md

 Static arrays are value types
 =============================

-It's important to note that static arrays in D are value types.
+It's important to note that D static arrays are value types.

 ```
-void addFour(int[16] arr) // The whole of arr is passed on the stack.
+void addFour(int[16] arr)
 {
     arr[] += 4;           // Only the local version is modified.
 }